jtsampson/notes/java/java-8-features.md

 ## Functional Interfaces

 A functional interface has exactly one abstract method.
 Lambda expressions need functional interfaces.
 If you create an interface class with exactly one abstract method, it is, by definition, a functional interface.
-However any developer can come along and add another abstract method, and the compiler will then not know  which abstract method should be used in the context of the lambda.
+However, any developer can come along and add another abstract method, and the compiler will then not know  which abstract method should be used in the context of the lambda.
 We can use the `@FunctionalInterface` to mark the interface as functional to prevent another developer from adding more abstract methods.